 Wind Noise on Cameras

-For outdoor shooting with these cameras, I found a trick to eliminate “wind noise” – the annoying sound of wind hitting the microphone.
+For outdoor shooting with point and shoot or DSLR cameras, I found a trick to eliminate “wind noise” – the annoying sound of wind hitting the microphone.
 The solution is to go to a fabric store and purchase some “fake fur” fabric like you would find on a teddy bear.
 Then also purchase some “stickytack” removable adhesive, and cut out a piece of fur fabric to fit on top of the camera’s microphone.
 I stick the stickytack to the fur to attach it to the camera, without blocking the microphone holes.
 I learned this trick from the excellent Filmmaking site called QuickFX.
 View their video by clicking here, which explains this easy technique for eliminating wind noise on cameras.

 Uploading Video from Mobile Phones